ondrejmokry/InpaintingNMF/README.md

 # InpaintingNMF

-This is the accompanying repository for the article *Algorithms for audio inpainting based on probabilistic nonnegative matrix factorization* authored by Ondřej Mokrý, Paul Magron, Thomas Oberlin and Cédric Févotte, submitted to Elsevier Signal Processing.
+This is the accompanying repository for the article *Algorithms for audio inpainting based on probabilistic nonnegative matrix factorization* authored by Ondřej Mokrý, Paul Magron, Thomas Oberlin and Cédric Févotte, published in Elsevier Signal Processing.

 > Audio inpainting, i.e., the task of restoring missing or occluded audio signal samples, usually relies on sparse representations or autoregressive modeling.
 In this paper, we propose to structure the spectrogram with nonnegative matrix factorization (NMF) in a probabilistic framework.
 First, we treat the missing samples as latent variables, and derive two expectation–maximization algorithms for estimating the parameters of the model, depending on whether we formulate the problem in the time- or time-frequency domain.
 Then, we treat the missing samples as parameters, and we address this novel problem by deriving an alternating minimization scheme.
 We assess the potential of these algorithms for the task of restoring short- to middle-length gaps in music signals.
 Experiments reveal great convergence properties of the proposed methods, as well as competitive performance when compared to state-of-the-art audio inpainting techniques.

-The submitted paper is available at [arXiv](https://arxiv.org/abs/2206.13768) and [HAL](https://hal.inria.fr/hal-03708613).
+The preprint is available at [arXiv](https://arxiv.org/abs/2206.13768) and [HAL](https://hal.inria.fr/hal-03708613), the paper is OA and published at [ScienceDirect](https://www.sciencedirect.com/science/article/pii/S0165168422004443).

 ## Contents